thebigg73/test-1/README.md

 2. Fork the test-1 project - this adds a fork into my repository
 3. Get the git address of my fork
 4. In Android Studio, add from VCS and enter the git address
-5. Build as Gradle (this was a test file, so not strictly necessary, but done anyway), add VCS root and create .gitignore
+5. Build as Gradle (this was a test file, so not strictly necessary, but done anyway)
+6. Add VCS root (popup notification) and create .gitignore.
+7. Edit the .gitignore file to include    .idea/
-6. Make changes to this file
+8. Make changes to whatever files need changed (in this case, README.md)
-7. Commit and push the changes to my repository (master -> origin/master)
+9. Commit and push the changes to my repository (master -> origin/master)
-8. VCS>Git>Create pull request - First time it asked me to create a sync/remote link.
+10. VCS>Git>Create pull request - First time it asked me to create a sync/remote link.
-9. Base fork=Angelsone/test (the project I forked FROM), Base branch: master (which of Angelsone's branches I want him to merge my changes to)
+11. Base fork=Angelsone/test (the project I forked FROM), Base branch: master (which of Angelsone's branches I want him to merge my changes to)
-10. All going well, Aggelos gets the pull request and merges it on GitHub (not easy to do the merge on Android studio)
+12. All going well, Aggelos gets the pull request and merges it on GitHub (not easy to do the merge on Android studio)
-11. If there are conflicts for merge, GitHub tells you to download the file and compare - this is more complex - follow GitHub instructions
+13. If there are conflicts for merge, GitHub tells you to download the file and compare - this is more complex - follow GitHub instructions